-5. Consolidate with a personal loan
+2. Consolidate with a personal loan

 Best for: Those with decent credit who can qualify for a personal loan

+If you can’t drop your high credit card interest with a new card, try a personal loan instead.
 Personal loans also have interest rates, but they’re typically fixed and lower than credit card interest rates.
 You can take out a personal loan for a shorter term (typically two to seven years), pay off your high-interest credit cards, and then pay your personal loan off according to your new terms.